Are you planning to open a salon and wondering what equipment you need?

-The shampoo station (also called backwash unit) is where you’ll wash your clients hair before and/or after their salon service.
+The shampoo station (also called the backwash unit) is where you’ll wash your client’s hair before and/or after their salon service.
 It is also where you perform various hair care treatments in the salon.

 Separate Chair and Bowl

-This is a more flexible option that typically is more cost effective.
-With a separate chair and shampoo bowl you are in more control of the overall look of the unit as you can choose design of chair and bowl independently.
-It is also more cost effective as you can use the chair for more purposes than at the shampoo bowl.
-This is why this approach is often preferred by smaller salons who are on budget and have less space and therefor want to be able to re-purpose the use for the chair.
+This is a more flexible option that typically is more cost-effective.
+With a separate chair and shampoo bowl, you are in more control of the overall look of the unit, as you can choose the design of the chair and bowl independently.
+It is also more cost-effective as you can use the chair for more purposes than the shampoo bowl.
+This is why this approach is often preferred by smaller salons that are on a budget and have less space and, therefore, want to be able to re-purpose the chair’s use.